ewintram/CV/README.md

 Makers Academy is a selective twelve-week web development bootcamp.
 Their empowering ethos is to learn how to learn.
 Along with the following technical skills below, learning at Makers Academy has instilled in me best practices and the benefits of pair and mob programming.

-- Practices: OOP, TDD, MVC, DDD
+- Practices: OOP, TDD, MVC
-- Principles: Agile, XP values
+- Principles: Agile, XP
 - Languages: Ruby, JavaScript, HTML, CSS
 - Frameworks: Rails, Sinatra, Vue2
 - Databases: PostgreSQL, Firebase